ryanfowler/SwiftData/README.md

 The full API documentation can be found [here](http://ryanfowler.github.io/SwiftData)

-####Table Creation
+###Table Creation

 By default, SwiftData creates and uses a database called 'SwiftData.sqlite' in the 'Documents' folder of the application.

-To create a Table in the database, you may use the convenience function:
+To create a table in the database, you may use the convenience function:

 ```
 if let err = SD.createTable("Cities", withColumnNamesAndTypes: ["Name": .StringVal, "Population": .IntVal, "IsWarm": .BoolVal, "FoundedIn": .DateVal]) {